Family Counseling & Therapy

 At Anchor Light Therapy Collective, we understand that family relationships can be difficult to navigate during the best of times.
-But when families are faced with stressors like a global pandemic, chronic illness, financial stress, job loss or addiction, it can become too much to manage on your own.
+When families are faced with challenges like a global pandemic, trauma, financial stress, grief and loss, it can become too much to manage on your own.

-A Family Therapist in Seattle can help you and yours understand the dynamics at play, and create the positive changes that will put you on the road to having the family environment that you have always wanted.
+A Marriage and Family Therapist in Seattle can help you and yours understand the dynamics at play, and create the positive changes that will put you on the road to having the positive environment that you have always wanted.

 - Emotionally-Focused Therapy

 - Milan Therapy

 Emotionally-Focused therapy (EFT) was developed by Sue Johnson and can be used with both couples and families.
 It is based on attachment theory– a theory that looks at how we learn to attach or connect to others from our very early childhood.

 By understanding our attachment styles, we can gain insight into how we behave and interact in relationships, and what we need to feel safe and secure.